matthewdhull/apple_watch_workouts/readme.md

 Preprocessing data visualization and notes can be seen [here](preprocessing.md)

-- Use [random_tree.r](random_tree.r) to build random trees and random forests using classification on the fit_data.csv file.
+- Use [random_tree.R](random_tree.R) to build random trees and random forests using classification on the fit_data.csv file.